I’m switching to PC after 27 years of Mac.

 - The Macbook screen cable flex-gate.

-- The iMac chassis design overheats during operations that use GPU and CPU simultaneously, such as gaming.
+- The iMac chassis design overheats during operations that use GPU and CPU simultaneously, such as gaming – but this is now becoming an issue for video editing or photo editing too.

 - No Mac is available with sufficiently powerful graphics for modern-day top-tier gaming.